 Okay…so back to herbs and spices.
 I don’t know about you, but I dislike food that tastes bland.
-And when talking about the importance of eating healthy food, the biggest complaint I hear is how difficult it is to prepare great tasting vegetables and salads.
+And when talking about the importance of eating plant-based foods, the biggest complaint I hear is how difficult it is to make vegetables and salads taste good.
 I agree.
-It can be very difficult, especially for those who dislike cooking.
+It can be very difficult, especially for those who dislike cooking in the first place.
 When I came across the research below, I thought here is a very easy solution to help plant-based food taste good and encourage heart health at the same time.
-More importantly, not only can herbs and spices nourish the body, they also help to heal the body.
+More importantly, not only can herbs and spices nourish the body, more importantly, they also help to heal the body.

 Sheila G. West, PhD, from The Pennsylvania State University (Pennsylvania, USA), and colleagues prepared meals for six men, ages 30 to 65 years, who were overweight but otherwise healthy.
 The meals, consumed on two separate days, were identical and consisted of chicken, bread, and a dessert biscuit; however, the test meal also included the addition of two tablespoons of a high-antioxidant spice blend.

 Research Suggests Specific Herbs and Spices Encourage Heart Health

-The specific herbs and spices that encouraged hearth health in the study included garlic powder, rosemary, oregano, cinnamon, cloves, paprika, turmeric, ginger, and black pepper.
+The specific herbs and spices that encouraged hearth health in the study included:

 The research team monitored heart health bio-markers markers for three hours after each meal.
 Antioxidant activity in the blood rose 13% after the subjects ate the test meal (with spices), postprandial insulin decreased by 21% and triglycerides by 31%, post test-meal.
 The study authors report that: “Herbs and Spices are rich in compounds that may reduce inflammation and improve blood factors associated with increased [cardiovascular disease] risk.”